Learning in large companies is often irrelevant, boring and yet compulsory.

 There are differences, but also a lot in common.

-Porsche 356 B 2000 GS-GT Carrera 2, year of construction 1962
+Porsche 356 B 2000 GS-GT Carrera 2, built in 1962

-The main difference to cars is the banking product that everyone knows and everyone has.
+The main difference with cars is the banking product that everyone knows and everyone has.
 But nobody really has a positive emotional relationship with their bank.
-Nobody says: “Wow, great, I’ve got this new current account and it’s so cool.
-I go online every day.”
+Nobody says: "Wow, great, I've got this new current account and it's so cool.
+I go online every day."

 With the car, you have an emotional product.
-That makes a huge difference to the corporate cultures and the people you find in these industries
+That makes a huge difference to the corporate cultures and the people you find in these industries.

 But there are many similarities.